1 Auditory localization of the barn owl

 The genius of the computer pioneers in relation to the developing computer was to quantize Jeffress's interference circuit.
 A time function became a sequence of values, the delay became a discrete sequence of machine states.
 Floating time disappeared unnoticed from consideration.
 The state machine becomes the time-determining abstraction, not least thanks to the automaton theoretical foundations of Mealy [10], Moore or Medwedjev, the abstraction that gives birth to the computer.

 The problem of all automaton is increasingly becoming the simultaneity that has to be achieved via the clock in the system under consideration (circuit, printed circuit board).
-This is exactly what is becoming increasingly difficult to achieve with ever larger circuits, higher clock frequencies, thinner interconnects and ever larger surface resistances (R·L/B) of the clock lines.
+This is exactly what is becoming increasingly difficult to achieve with ever larger circuits, higher clock frequencies, thinner interconnects and ever larger surface resistances (R·L/W) of the clock lines.

 "Simultaneity" only applies in some areas of fast and large circuits.
 There must be a decoupling between them (asynchronous couplings via latches, FIFOs, etc.).
 (It is still unclear whether nature took a comparable path of division between synchronous nuclei and interferential circuitry with known neuronal columns.)

 Fig.4: McCulloch-Pitt's representation, source [2].
-Note that the flow of information goes against the direction of the arrow of the symbol, whereas today's logic inverter points with the tip in the direction of the signal
+Note that the flow of information goes against the direction of the arrow of the symbol, whereas today's logic inverter points with the tip in the direction of the signal.

 While McCulloch/Pitts began their article [2] in 1943 with the sentence: